StarsoftAnalysis/figset/README.md

 * `end`, `e` -- moves the figure to the end side (right for LTR text, left for RTL text)
 * `center`, `centre`, `c` -- moves the figure to the centre

-If the position is not specified, the figure takes the next position in the standard HTML flow.
+If the position is not specified, the figure takes the next place in the standard HTML block-level flow.

+`position` is ignored when the `figset` is within a `figrow`, because the `figrow` handles the horizontal layout.

 example: `position=c`
 default: `(none)`